rkosak237/bank-account-simulation/README.md

 * L: admin123@admin.com
 * P: admin123

-## Incoming functionalities:
+## Incoming functionalities divided on pages:

+### Calendar
+* Months, weeks and days mock-up
+* Months could be switched
+* Introduced data picker
-* Calendar - showing costs
+* Calendar shows costs in shape of dot.

+### Register
 * Register form - Also your data will be displayed in details about user placed in header
-* Register validation
+* Register page - validaton and displaying errors

+### Transfer
-* Modal after sending - transfer
+* Modal with feedback after sending - transfer
+* Form will be divided on at least 4 components for better user experience.
+Steps should appear one after another.
+    1. Destination of transfer (person, tax, health care, charity, Facebook etc.) and list below with the most frequent recipients
+    2. Name of the recipent, account number
+    3. Title of the transfer, amount of money, data of sending money, type of transfer (Standard, Elixir, etc.)
+    4. Summary -> approve  or decline

-* Adding your own cost to the app
+* After sending transfer, cost is added to history

+### History
+* Optymization of the search-bar - added debounce function

 ## Incoming pages:
 * 404